emaforlin/mAVS-client/README.md

 How to connect to the blockchain

 Use the same commands showed before adding the `-d <node address>` parameter. `<node address>` is showed in the terminal when a node starts.

+IMPORTANT: This app has not been properly tested, so I cannot affirm that it is stable.